ankitsy/getting-started-with-pandas/README.md

 # getting_started_with_pandas
-A comprehensive getting started guide of Pandas library for data analysis.
+A getting started guide of Pandas library for data analysis.